Remod-org/RoadFinder/README.md

 	/road start Road 10 - 0
 	/road Road 11 - to teleport to the start of Road 11 /road 11 - to teleport to the start of Road 11

+The above commands are duplicated for rivers and rails.
+Replace road with river or rail, etc.

 Note that as of version 1.0.5, you can use just the road number for the target road instead of, e.g. "Road X".